cloudrift-ai/rift-docs/docs/tutorials/launch-jupyter-lab-tutorial.md

 In this tutorial we will see how to open Jupyter Lab notebook using Fair Compute platform

-Once you have rented a gpu and connected to the fair server, run the following Docker command to start the Jupyter Notebook server.
+Once you have rented a gpu (rent at [https://neuralrack.ai](https://neuralrack.ai)) and connected to the fair server, run the following Docker command to start the Jupyter Notebook server.